seakfind/examples/VLESS-TCP-XTLS-Vision/README.md

 chown -R nobody:nogroup /etc/ssl/private/
 ```

-Backup the applied SSL certificate: use WinSCP to log in to your VPS, enter the /etc/ssl/private/ directory, and download the certificate file fullchain.cer and the private key file private.key.
+Backup the applied SSL certificate: use WinSCP to log in to your VPS, enter the `/etc/ssl/private/` directory, and download the certificate file `fullchain.cer` and the private key file `private.key`.

 SSL certificates are valid for 90 days and are automatically renewed every 60 days.
 The rate limit is exceeded, and an error will be reported.